 Cleaning wipes Clorox or LysolExtra credit tasks are not assigned in SAGE reading.

-Please note: Although, writing is integrated within the program students will receive writing instruction (skills) with their homeroom teachers.
+Please note: Although writing is integrated within the program, students will receive writing instruction (skills) from their homeroom teachers.
 The "reading grade" on the report card will reflect work done in SAGE and the "Writing" grade will reflect work done with the homeroom teacher.“Arizona law requires that public schools

 provide supplies required for academic